 Side x Side’s 2021-2022 Master Teacher Program is open to ALL teachers at Connors Elementary School in Lewiston and participating elementary schools in Portland.

 - Host professional teaching artists in their classroom.

 - Receive budget support for visiting community experts and art supplies.

 - Participate in our annual professional development, the Summer Arts Institute (SAI).

 - Receive professional development on arts integration connections to current classroom strategies.

 - Join a cohort of inspired classroom teachers who are committed to arts integration.

-- Collaborate on two projects with teaching artists – Project #1 is led by teaching artists, Project #2 is a smaller integrated arts lesson led by the Master Teacher (with planning support from Side x Side staff and teaching artists).
+- Collaborate on two projects with teaching artists during the school year: Project #1 is led by teaching artists, Project #2 is a smaller integrated arts lesson led by the Master Teacher (with planning support from Side x Side staff and teaching artists and a materials stipend).

 - Earn a $600 stipend for planning work and participation in the Master Teacher program.